 So who is at fault?
 The media, who showed their programs in a way that we almost believed them, or the people, who did not care to vote (but care to crib).
 Well, Both are at fault.
 The media must realise that the celebs are not the voice of the people, the people themselves are.
 In order to gain TRP’s the media is not catching hold of the real issue.

 The people are obviously at fault.
 They were being looked at and looked upon, but disappointed us all.
 This was one chance, one good opportunity, one best way to let their voices be heard, but they did not vote.
 Or did they?

 Another version of the poor turnout can be that the Mumbaikars have rejected the cheap politics and want a break.
 They did not vote because they could not place their trust in anyone.
 They knew that no matter who comes to power they will not be equipped to fight terrorism simply because the politicians are busy in their cheap politics.
 They did not vote because maybe they knew that no matter who comes to power, roads, infrastructure, electricity, water and housing will always be a problem, because a solution is what we lack.
 They did not vote because they do not agree with any ideology and want a change, a complete change.
 No traditional party, no traditional politician, no communal politics, no divisive games, simply the people.
 Was this a way to let their voices be heard?

-Post your comments or send them at [email protected]FLAG THIS POST
+Post your comments or send them at [email protected]REPORT THIS POST